Raffian-moin/React-hook-form-lecture/README.md

    - Using watch() for UI Changes
    - Prefill Data in Edit Mode

+4. React-Hook-Form and Controlled Components with UI Libraries

-4. Code Organization
+5. Code Organization
    - Avoiding Duplicate Code: Creating Input Field Components
    - Handling Too Many Props: Using useFormContext

-5. Controlled Components with UI Libraries
+6. Performance
-   - Using useWatch
+   - Using useWatch to avoid re-rendering of whole tree